spinel-coop/rv/docs/sessions/session-2-rubygems-models/design-decisions.md

 # Session 2: RubyGems Models Crate Design Decisions

 ## Overview
-Creating a new `rb-gem-types` crate to provide Rust implementations of key RubyGems model classes.
+Creating a new `rv-gem-types` crate to provide Rust implementations of key RubyGems model classes with 100% RubyGems compatibility.

 ## Design Decisions

 ### 1. Crate Structure
-- **Decision**: Create a new crate `rb-gem-types` within the existing workspace
+- **Decision**: Create a new crate `rv-gem-types` within the existing workspace
 - **Rationale**: Separates concerns and allows for independent versioning of models
 - **Alternative**: Implement models directly in the `rv` crate
 - **Trade-offs**: Additional complexity but better modularity